Dear members of the Peace Abbey community,

 What an amazing journey this has been — and continues to be — for as with everything in life — changes are inevitable and what we have come to know as The Peace Abbey will be a new center at UMB, and its previous location in Sherborn will be limited to the Memorial Park: the Pacifist Memorial, Emily’s Sacred Cow Animal Rights Memorial and CO Hill with the Remembrance Cabin.
 This portion of the Peace Abbey grounds will remain open daily to the public and will be maintained and cared for by The Life Experience School.
 Both buildings and the barn will be sold to retire the Abbey’s debt, which is the responsibility of the Life Experience School, its parent organization.

 This transition has not been without its challenges — but we are thankful that what we treasured at the Abbey Museum and Conference Center has become part of a nationally recognized urban public university that has welcomed the holdings of The Peace Abbey to create a new, on-campus center that will educate, inspire and motive all who visit and participate in its programs.

 Now that the transition of The Peace Abbey’s educational materials and holdings to the Healy Library is complete — and its incorporation into the University of Massachusetts Boston has been finalized, its rich history and multi-faceted peace witness will be central to the newly created Center and Archives for Peace, Social Action, Public Policy and the Arts.

 This evolution was the dream of our late friend and supporter, Howard Willard who so wanted the Abbey’s unique contribution to the peace movement to continue on into the future.
 Through UMASS Boston, it will.
-To those who have supported and assisted in the transition, we wish to express our deep appreciation as without your encouragement and involvement, such a bright future would not have been possible.
+To those who have supported and assisted in the transition, we wish to express our deep appreciation for without your encouragement and involvement, such a bright future would not have been possible.